swift-on-server/site/Sources/__SwiftOnServer_org/Documentation.docc/2024/async-http-client-by-example/async-http-client-by-example.md

 5. The request is executed with a custom timeout of 5 seconds.
 6. If the response status is `.ok` (`200`), further processing is performed.
 7. The `content-type` of the response is retrieved from the headers.
-8. The `content-length` of the response is obtained from the headers, as an `Int` value.
-9. The response body is collected asynchronously into a ``ByteBuffer``, up to a maximum of 1 MiB in size.
+8. The response body is collected asynchronously into a ``ByteBuffer``, up to a maximum of 1 MiB in size.
-10. The raw response body is converted into a ``String`` for further processing.
+9. The raw response body is converted into a ``String`` for further processing.

 Any errors encountered during the execution of the request are caught and printed.
 If the response body exceeds the 1 MiB limit, a ``NIOTooManyBytesError`` error will occur.